MatiRomero/ddp_pkg_release/README.md

 supplied, the CLI now writes both `*_lookup.csv` (type-level means) and `*_full.csv` (job-level lookup) files under `--export-dir` so downstream workflows can reuse either artefact immediately.

+For repeated runs across multiple days, deadlines, or H3 resolutions, use the `generate_ad_config` helper to export `configs/ad_config.csv`.
+The generated rows default to the Area 6 lunchtime snapshots in `data/` and an `average_duals_area6/` export directory, but you can override the days, deadlines, resolutions, and paths as needed.
+Feed the resulting CSV to `python -m ddp.scripts.run_ad_from_config`, which selects the row indicated by `$SGE_TASK_ID`, ensures the export directory exists, and forwards any additional flags (for example `--history-days`) to `meituan_average_duals`.
+Combine this with `qsub -t` to parallelise a full batch on a cluster, or pass `--dry-run` to inspect the command locally before launching jobs.

 Example end-to-end run on the bundled Meituan sample: